Does Financial Literacy Work?

 - All ten felt the camp gave their child the tools they need to achieve financial freedom and increased the child’s knowledge about managing money.

 ‘Alyssa has a savings account that she’s watched for several years.
 She’s now excited to know more about how money functions in our society’.

 ‘This is a wonderful camp!
 I am so glad I was told about it!
 My daughter now wants her own business!!
-Thank you for a job well done and building skills, knowledge and hope.’
+Thank you for a job well done and for building skills, knowledge, and hope.’

 ‘Thank you for making the management of money a priority for my teen.
 He now sees more clearly the need to budget, save and spend wisely.
 These are valuable skills that will help him be successful in the career of his choice.’